 - If at any time the mind interferes and you forget which count or which cycle you are on, then start again 1-7, 1-14, and so on.

-The purpose is not to see how many counts you can get, but it is to still the mind and focus upon the pauses between inhalation and exhalation.
+The purpose is not to see how many counts you can get, but it is to calm the mind and focus upon the pauses between inhalation and exhalation.
 The counting is merely a tool to keep the mind focused and calm.
 You may find that on some days you struggle to complete the first round of seven; this is just fine.
 Do not get discouraged.
-With constant practice, you will find that you can complete more and more rounds and eventually you may not need this technique anymore.
+With constant practice, you will find that you can complete more and more rounds and eventually you may not need this technique to calm the mind.

 After you feel that your mind is in a calm state and you would like to move into another form of meditation focus on stabilizing the captured mind.